ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 The first row contains subsets of adjacent numbers starting at @@1@@ and going up.
 The same is true for the last row, except it starts at @@2@@ (and wraps around).
-Another way see this arrangement is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to, place all these sets, alternating the rows as we go.
+Another way see this configuration is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to, place all these sets, alternating the rows as we go.
 This was a nice observation, but I couldn't immediately elaborate